Learn how your credit age impacts CIBIL scores, lending decisions, and steps to build a strong financial profile.

 Six months of credit history is too short to build a strong profile.
 While it begins shaping your CIBIL history, lenders often prefer longer records, ideally several years, before offering significant loans or low-interest rates.
 A short credit age may limit your borrowing capacity.

-An example of credit history includes holding a credit card length of eight years, repaying a five-year personal loan on time and managing an active car loan responsibly.
+An example of credit history includes holding a credit card for eight years, repaying a five-year personal loan on time and managing an active car loan responsibly.
 These repayment records form your CIBIL history, which lenders analyse to assess your creditworthiness before approving new credit.